Portable Microhaplotype Object (PMO)

 text_meta_to_json_meta - Convert text file meta to JSON Meta

-microhaplotype_table_to_json_file - Convert microhaplotype table to JSON Meta
+microhaplotype_table_to_json_file - Convert microhaplotype table to a JSON file

-terra_amp_output_to_json - Convert terra output table to JSON seq table
+terra_amp_output_to_json - Convert Terra output to JSON sequence table

 extractors_from_pmo

-extract_pmo_with_selected_meta - Extract from PMO samples and associated haplotypes with selected meta
+extract_pmo_with_selected_meta - Extract samples + haplotypes using selected meta

-extract_pmo_with_select_specimen_ids - Extract from PMO specific samples from the specimens table
+extract_pmo_with_select_specimen_names - Extract specific samples from the specimens table

-extract_pmo_with_select_experiment_sample_ids - Extract from PMO specific experiment sample ids from the experiment_info table
+extract_pmo_with_select_library_sample_names - Extract experiment sample names from experiment_info table

-extract_allele_table - Extract allele tables which can be as used as input to such tools as dcifer or moire
+extract_allele_table - Extract allele tables for tools like dcifer or moire

 working_with_multiple_pmos

-combine_pmos - Combine multiple pmos of the same panel into a single pmo
+combine_pmos - Combine multiple PMOs of the same panel

 extract_basic_info_from_pmo

-list_specimen_meta_fields - List out the specimen meta fields in the specimen_info section
+list_specimen_meta_fields - List specimen meta fields in the specimen_info section

-list_tar_amp_bioinformatics_info_ids - List out all the tar_amp_bioinformatics_info_ids in a PMO file
+list_bioinformatics_run_names - List all tar_amp_bioinformatics_info_ids in a PMO

-count_targets_per_sample - Count the number of targets per sample
+count_targets_per_library_sample - Count number of targets per sample

-count_samples_per_target - Count the number of samples per target
+count_library_samples_per_target - Count number of samples per target

 Getting files for examples